 5. It’s HARD to keep going, especially when it feels like nothing is building

 Perhaps you’re missing something, so you go out and find another team member or mentor to help you build.

-Because you know that the only way to get gold of higher purity is to put it through a hotter fire, and that’s exactly what life is doing FOR you right now.
+Because you know that the only way to get gold of higher purity is to put it through a hotter fire, and that’s exactly what life is doing for you right now.

-Isn’t it funny that all the hard working, smart working, committed, persistent, and diligent people are the ones who make it to be successful after all?
+Isn’t it funny that all the hard-working, smart working, committed, persistent, and diligent people are the ones who make it to be successful after all?

-But they don’t realize there is a whole other dimension they are missing…
+However, they don’t realize there is a whole other dimension they are missing…

 6. You must get comfortable with discomfort